-- Fruits and juice: contain the sugar fructose - Milk and milk products (cheese, cottage cheese, cream cheese, sour cream, etc.): contain the sugar lactose - Dairy substitute (Unsweetened only): Most soy milks contain some type of sweetener, usually brown rice syrup.\ Soy yogurts contain various types of sugar (agave syrup, amazake, white grape juice concentrate, or honey).
-Most soy cheeses contain maltodextrin\ (see Sweetener) or modified food starch (see Grains).
+- Fruits and juice: contain the sugar fructose - Milk and milk products (cheese, cottage cheese, cream cheese, sour cream, etc.): contain the sugar lactose. - Dairy substitutes: Most soy milks contain some type of sweetener, usually brown rice syrup.
+Soy yogurts contain various types of sugar (agave syrup, amazake, white grape juice concentrate, or honey).
+Most soy cheeses contain maltodextrin (see Sweetener) or modified food starch (see Grains).
 Almond milk contains brown rice syrup.
 Oat milk is made from oats (see Grains).
-Rice cheese is made from a grain (see Grains). - Grains: although complex carbohydrates, they are broken down into simple sugars. - Beans and other legumes: high in protein, but also high in complex carbohydrates.
-Lectins hard to digest.
-Note soy recipes included for vegetarians but if you have any GI symptoms, we recommend avoiding all legumes, including soy. - Peanuts: (high in the mold, aflatoxin) and pistachios: are moldy nuts which can exacerbate candida. - Starchy vegetables: broken down into simple sugars. - Mushrooms: from the fungi family and may cross react with candida. - Processed oils: "bad" fats and should be eliminated from any healthy diet. - Acidic and fermented foods: may provoke symptoms because of similarities to candida yeast or they may act as food for candida. - Sweeteners: the favorite fuel source of candida. - Alcohol: a sugar and is a fuel source for candida. - Known food allergens: increase gastrointestinal permeability and further weaken the immune system.
+Rice cheese is made from a grain (see Grains). - Grains: although complex carbohydrates, they are broken down into simple sugars. - Beans and other legumes: high in protein, but also high in complex carbohydrates and are recommended only in small amounts (not to exceed 1 cup per day). - Peanuts: (high in the mold, aflatoxin) and pistachios: are moldy nuts which can exacerbate candida. - Starchy vegetables: broken down into simple sugars. - Mushrooms: from the fungi family and may cross react with candida. - Processed oils: "bad" fats and should be eliminated from any healthy diet. - Acidic and fermented foods: may provoke symptoms because of similarities to candida yeast or they may act as food for candida. - Sweeteners: the favorite fuel source of candida. - Alcohol: a sugar and is a fuel source for candida. - Known food allergens: increase gastrointestinal permeability and further weaken the immune system.
 This results in a more hospitable environment for the candida yeast.

-\There are several brands of soymilk that do not contain sweetener - read the labels carefully.
+^{}There are several brands of soymilk that do not contain sweetener - read the labels carefully.
 Tofu Rella makes a soy cheese without maltodextrin.
 If you have an allergy to dairy, it may be to casein, a protein in most soy cheeses - so you should avoid them.